GitJakobE/Lego_case/README.md

     * Like the fail quickly.
 I would need to test critical parts of the system before the final machine arrives so other solutions could be implemented in due time.
   * False classifications:
     * Every image should be saved for the operator to look through and the machine can learn from it in the future.
-    * Also every final set should be photoed.
+    * Also every final set should be photographed and validated.
   * Pieces that are not split into individual pieces.
     * This could take a long time as well.
 A separate ML algorithm could look for this.
   * Issues from the operators - no overtime, less hours.
 Concern for their jobs.